-Big Falls Preserve is a 40 acre preserve at the northern-most end of Woodman Road in New Gloucester, straddling the New Gloucester town line and Auburn city line.
-This preserve features a scenic waterfall at the mouth of a small wading pol creating a destination for hikers on a 1.5 mile loop trail.
-The preserve’s ecology is unique due to glacial erratics (boulders) and ledges that create a bridge of land between two very large wetland areas, the marshes of the Intervale, and the beaver ponds of upper Meadow Brook.
-Mature mixed forests including hemlock, pine and beech, with no harvest for more than 50 years provide a respite with lush shade.
+Big Falls Preserve is a 40-acre preserve at the northern-most end of Woodman Road in New Gloucester, straddling the New Gloucester town line and Auburn city line.
+This preserve features a scenic waterfall at the mouth of a small wading pool creating a destination for hikers on a 1.5-mile loop trail.
+The preserve’s ecology is unique due to glacial erratics (boulders) and ledges that create a bridge of land between two very large wetland areas — the marshes of the Intervale, and the beaver ponds of upper Meadow Brook.
+Mature mixed forests including hemlock, pine and beech, with no harvest for more than 50 years, provide a respite with lush shade.
 In winter otter slides dominate the landscape up and down the edges of the stream.
-Fiddleheads grow in Spring, near the bench at the beginning of the trail and Autumn brings a deep crimson to the woods and shady stream banks along with Cardinal flowers.
+Fiddleheads grow in spring, near the bench at the beginning of the trail.
+Autumn brings a deep crimson to the woods and shady stream banks along with Cardinal flowers.
 Evidence of white tail deer, coyotes, foxes and pileated woodpeckers come with all seasons.
 Look for the debris at the base of trees, where the woodpeckers have been feeding and enjoy this quiet preserve.
-There are abutting private trails that are open for use as well.
+Abutting private trails (Norumbega) are open for use as well.

 Trails, Trailheads, and Accessibility

 Parking is available on the right-hand shoulder of Woodman Road, at the northern end of Woodman Road in New Gloucester.
 Please respect neighbors parking signs: “no parking beyond this point.”
 GPS Address for parking and trailhead: 381 Woodman Road, New Gloucester.